-The clovt command requires several prerequisite files in order to compute the ip2nets and routes information for your specific configuration.
-These files must be created before clovt can be executed for the first time.
+The clcvt command requires several prerequisite files in order to compute the ip2nets and routes information for your specific configuration.
+Before clcvt can be executed for the first time, these files must be placed in an empty directory on the boot node or SMW, depending on where you run clcvt.